Call 911 or your local police if you are experiencing violence now.

 - Women’s emergency and second-stage shelters

-- $15 million new funding in 2015 increases supports for women and children affected by family violence to more than $49 million each year.
+- $15 million in new funding in 2015 increased supports for women and children affected by family violence to more than $50 million each year.

-- Alberta funds 30 women’s emergency shelters and gives program funding to 11 second-stage shelters.
-Operational funding also increased shelter staff salaries.
+- Alberta funds 30 women’s emergency shelters and gives program funding to 12 second-stage shelters.

-- Family Violence Hurts Everyone: A Framework to End Family Violence in Alberta (0.8 MB)
+- Family Violence Hurts Everyone: A Framework to End Family Violence in Alberta (800 KB)